-- 6.3.
-Within Community Services, the capital programme makes material investments to leisure and cultural services. - 6.4.
+- 5.3.
+Within Community Services, the capital programme makes significant investments to leisure and cultural services. - 5.4.
 The most significant of these is a £1.9m investment into Oriel Mryddin.
 This will deliver a gallery of national importance, aligned with the Arts Council of Wales dispersed model of galleries across Wales.
 It is envisaged that the completed gallery could display national collections.
-This will broaden access to the arts and contribute to Carmarthenshire as a tourist destination. - 6.5.
-A further £650k is to be invested into Carmarthen Leisure Centre.
-This final phase, encompassing improvements to the car parking and pedestrian access, will complete the masterplan improvements. - 6.6.
+This will broaden access to the arts and contribute to Carmarthenshire as a tourist destination. - 5.5.
+A further £750k is to be invested into Carmarthen Leisure Centre.
+This final phase, encompassing improvements to the car parking and pedestrian access, will bring the total to £1.4m and complete the masterplan improvements. - 5.6.
 In 2024/25 within Private Sector Housing, funding is provided for Disabled Facility Grants £2m.